syntevo/docs/src/SmartGit/Manual/GUI/Branch/Merge.md

 - If you choose **Create Merge-Commit**, SmartGit will perform the merge and create a merge commit, assuming no merge conflicts exist.
 - If you choose **Merge to Working Tree**, SmartGit will perform the merge but leave the working tree in a *merging* state, allowing you to resolve conflicts and review changes manually.
   See the section on *[Resolving Conflicts](#resolving-conflicts)* for more information.
+- If you choose **Squash-Merge**, SmartGit will prepare a normal commit instead of a merge commit, so you can review the combined changes and commit them manually later.

 ## Resolving Conflicts